 Creators' lobby wins copyright small claims track

-From October, it will be possible for creators to pursue their cases.
-No such mechanism has existed for many years.
+This will make it possible for creators to pursue their cases, as no such mechanism has existed for many years.
 The process will limit fixed costs and allow damages of up to £5,000 per case.
 The Intellectual Property Office has estimated that around 150 small firms will benefit from the service every year, providing an annual boost to UK business of £350,000.

 The new track has come about after many years of lobbying by the NUJ and its colleagues in the Creators' Rights Alliance.
 The NUJ will be organising a training course explaining how to use the procedure.